 Solution 7 – Rollback to an older version of Chrome

-Finally, you can rollback Chrome by installing an older version of it via an APK.
+Finally, you can roll back Chrome by installing an older version of it via an APK.
 As you are probably aware, the Play Store offers only the latest public (or Beta) versions of a certain app.

-In order to get an older version of an app, you’ll need to uninstall the current version and then download and install an APK.
+To get an older version of an app, you’ll need to uninstall the current version and then download and install an APK.
 Android Package Kit file which is the default format of Android apps.